 Instead, be like Jesus, the friend who sticks closer than a brother, who wept at the tomb of Lazarus and then raised him from the dead.
 And when you don’t know what to say, just remain silent, shedding an empathetic tear or giving your friend the opportunity to share her heart.
 Your presence alone can speak volumes, resurrect her faith and help break down her wall of sorrow.

-Anahid Schweikert is a freelance journalist.
+Anahid Schweikert is a free-lance journalist in Onalaska, Wisconsin.

 Get Spirit-filled content delivered right to your inbox!
 Click here to subscribe to our newsletter.

 Great Resources to help you excel in 2019! #1 John Eckhardt's "Prayers That..."
 6-Book Bundle.
 Prayer helps you overcome anything life throws at you.
 Get a FREE Bonus with this bundle. #2 Learn to walk in the fullness of your purpose and destiny by living each day with Holy Spirit.
 Buy a set of Life in the Spirit, get a second set FREE.